Ninjastrike/SOC-Log-Analysis/http-threat-detection-splunk/README.md

 - Attempts to access admin panels
 - Potential reconnaissance activity

+Attempts to access `/etc/passwd` indicate potential directory traversal attacks aimed at retrieving sensitive system files.

 ---

 ### 3. Scanner / Tool Detection

 ![Scanner Detection](screenshots/3-scanner-or-tool-detection.PNG)

+User-agent strings indicate the use of automated tools such as DirBuster and Nmap, commonly used for web application enumeration.

 Multiple requests were identified using HTTP methods such as: